futoin/specs/draft/ftn3_iface_definition.md

 CBOR is defined in [RFC 7049](https://tools.ietf.org/html/rfc7049)

-All messages must be prefixes with `CBOR` ASCII 4 byte string.
+All messages must be prefixed with `CBOR` ASCII 4 byte string.

 ### 1.13.3.
 MessagePack

 MessagePack is defined in [GitHub spec](https://github.com/msgpack/msgpack/blob/master/spec.md).

-All messages must be prefixes with `MPCK` ASCII 4 byte string.
+All messages must be prefixed with `MPCK` ASCII 4 byte string.

 # 2. Interface concept